Supportive Care

 We regularly check your child’s speech ability and how their language is developing.

-Some children with craniofacial conditions like cleft lip and palate have trouble making correct speech sounds.
-Often, speech therapy helps them develop more normal speech patterns.
+Some children with craniofacial conditions like cleft lip and palate have trouble making typical speech sounds.
+Often, speech therapy helps them develop more typical speech patterns.
+Our speech experts can find the source of your child’s speech challenge and can connect with your local speech therapists to guide treatment.

 Find out about Speech and Language Services at Seattle Children’s.